Miami's Best Labor Day Deals

-Labor Day marks the official end of summer, and while the weather may only dip from scorching to sizzling from here on out, here's where it's at for Miami's beach, poolside, and restaurant specials for the long, holiday weekend.
+Labor Day marks the unofficial end of summer, and though Miami's mercury might dip only from scorching to sizzling, here's where it's at in beachside, poolside, and restaurant specials for the long holiday weekend.

 Gili's Beach Club at Trump International Beach Resort.
-Lava Stone Dining Friday & Saturday 6 p.m. to 10 p.m.
-The Sunny Isles casual eatery will offer special menu items such as bourbon honey & tabasco chicken wings served with cucumber ranch dip ($6), Miami shrimp boil with yucca, sweet corn, and salsa ($16) and a "Big Kids" watermelon lemonade spiked with Ketel Citroen vodka ($10) to wash it all down.
-Beer lovers will appreciate the ‘No Labor’ beer buckets of six domestic or local beers for $20 and kids can order a “Jolly” watermelon lemonade in a sugared rim cup accompanied by a sour watermelon candy ($6).
-Saturday, September 2 - 11 a.m. to 6 p.m.
-Monday, September 4.
-18001 Collins Ave, Sunny Isles Beach
+The Sunny Isles casual eatery will offer special menu items such as bourbon honey and Tabasco chicken wings served with cucumber ranch dip ($6); Miami shrimp boil with yuca, sweet corn, and salsa ($16); and a "Big Kids" watermelon lemonade spiked with Ketel Citroen vodka ($10) to wash it all down. eer lovers will appreciate the "No Labor" beer buckets of six domestic or local beers for $20, and kids can order a “Jolly” watermelon lemonade in a sugar-rimmed cup accompanied by sour watermelon candy ($6).
+11 a.m. to 6 p.m.
+Saturday, September 2, through Monday, September 4, at 18001 Collins Ave., Sunny Isles Beach; 305-692-5777; trumpmiami.com.

 |

 Glass & Vine.
-Nestled inside Peacock Park, being here already feels like a vacation.
+Nestled inside Peacock Park, Giorgio Rapicavoli's Coconut Grove restaurant already feels like a vacation.
 For the holiday weekend, diners can enjoy a burger and a can of MIA Domino pilsner for $17 (regular price for the combo is $24).
-On Labor Day, Glass and Vine will serve brunch with dishes like sweet potato tater tots ($7); Coquito French toast ($12) made with coconut milk, cinnamon and vanilla-maple syrup for dipping; banana Johnny cake ($10); and wood oven baked eggs ($12) with confit garlic cream, black pepper, Grana Padano, grilled bread, cauliflower, and nutmeg.
+On Labor Day, Glass & Vine will serve brunch, including dishes such as sweet potato tater tots ($7); coquito French toast ($12), made with coconut milk, cinnamon, and vanilla-maple syrup for dipping; banana Johnny cake ($10); and wood oven baked eggs ($12) with confit garlic cream, black pepper, grana padano, grilled bread, cauliflower, and nutmeg.
 Brunch beverages include a bloody mary ($10), mimosa ($10/$35), and sangria ($10/$35).
 Brunch is served from 10 a.m. to 3:30 p.m.
-Saturday, September 3 and Sunday, September 4.
-820 McFarlane Rd., Miami; 305-200-5268; glassandvine.com.
+Saturday, September 3, and Sunday, September 4, at 820 McFarlane Rd., Miami; 305-200-5268; glassandvine.com.

 |

 Los Fuegos Asado Brunch at Faena Hotel Miami Beach.
-The family-style brunch starts with wood-oven empanadas and a choice of pink grapefruit salad and sweetbreads with chimichurri sauce, followed by endless amounts of grilled meat, gaucho style An additional $25 will buy you endless bloody marys and mimosas.
-Noon to 4 p.m., Sunday, September 3.
-3201 Collins Ave, Miami Beach; 786-655-5610; faena.com. $75 for adults, $35 for children.
+The family-style brunch starts with wood-oven empanadas and a choice of pink grapefruit salad and sweetbreads with chimichurri sauce, followed by seemingly endless amounts of grilled meat, served gaucho-style.
+An additional $25 will buy you bottomless bloody marys and mimosas.
+Noon to 4 p.m., Sunday, September 3, at 3201 Collins Ave., Miami Beach; 786-655-5610; faena.com. $75 for adults, $35 for children.

 |